Want to start exercising again? These fun + simple tips will help you ease back into a workout routine you can stick with.

 6. Make Sure to Warm up and Cool Down

 If you want to avoid aches and pains, it's important to warm up before and cool down after your workouts.

 I love exercising at home and like to switch things up with online workouts and exercise DVDs.
 These workouts tend to be pretty poor in the warm up / cool down department though, especially those quick 15 to 20 minute routines.

 Whether you're working out at home or the gym, an easy way to warm up is simply walking briskly around the block or even marching in place.
 Do some jumping jacks if you really want to get your heart rate up.

 When it's time to cool down, you can do another slower walk and then some easy stretches.
 Focus on the muscles you used during your exercise routine.

 Tip: Learn how to safely warm up and cool down with these simple tips from the Mayo Clinic!

 7. Work Fitness into Your Everyday Routine

-If you really want to get back into shape, you need to think about it more as a lifestyle change than as a quick fix.
+If you really want to get back into shape, you need to think about fitness as a lifestyle change rather than as a quick weight loss fix.

-Being active shouldn’t be limited to 30 minutes out of your day.
+Being active shouldn't be limited to 30 minutes out of your day.
 Work it into your everyday routine instead.
-This is easier to do than you think and will soon become a healthy habit.
+It's easier to create this healthy habit than you think ... here are some simple ways to do it: